Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Theory

 \subsection{Agent based method (ABM)}

-A popular numerical approach to simulate thermodynamic limit of social dilemma games is via agent based method.
-For this simulation we consider 10,000 players/sites.
-These 10,000 players are arranged in a $1D$ chain with each player interacting with its nearest neighbour.
-The energy of each site is taken in accordance with energy matrix $E$, obtained by taking negative of the game payoff matrix as in Eq.~(\ref{payoffandenergymatrix}).
-We update strategy of players 10 million times, each time for a randomly chosen player in the $1D$ chain, i.e., on an average 10000 updates per player.
-The algorithm is summed up as follows: \begin{enumerate} \item Assign random strategy to all players, i.e, either $(Hawk/dove)$ or $(provide/free-ride)$ depending on the game. \item Randomly choose a focal player and find out strategy assigned to it and its nearest neighbour.
-Depending on these strategies, its energy $E$ is determined. \item We determine difference in energy $\Delta E_i$ if focal player had chosen another strategy while keeping strategy of its nearest neighbour fixed. \item Flip strategy of focal player [Hawk/Provide to Dove/free-ride or vice versa] according to the probability $1/(1+e^{\beta \Delta E_i})$. \item Go to process 2 (repeat, say, 10000 times). \item Calculate difference between fraction of cooperators and defectors. \end{enumerate} We can see that probability for flipping increases when $\Delta E_i$ decreases, i.e, lesser the energy difference, greater is probability for flipping.
-The reason for minimizing energy is for system to reach its equilibrium at lowest energy state.
-The python code for agent based simulation of the Hawk-Dove and Public goods game is given in Appendix A. In the next two sections, we will utilize each of the analytical models to understand the social dilemmas in the thermodynamic limit and compare to agent based method.
+A popular numerical approach to simulate the thermodynamic limit of social dilemma games is via Agent based method.
+For this simulation, we consider $10,000$ players/sites.
+These 10,000 players are arranged in a $1D$ chain, each interacting with its nearest neighbour.
+Each site's energy is taken per energy matrix $E$, obtained by taking the negative of the game payoff matrix as in Eq.~(\ref{payoffandenergymatrix}).
+We update players' strategy $10$ million times for a randomly chosen player in the $1D$ chain, i.e., on an average of $10000$ updates per player.
+The algorithm is summed up as follows: \begin{enumerate} \item Assign random strategy to all players, i.e., $(Hawk/dove)$ or $(provide/free-ride)$ depending on the game. \item Randomly chooses a focal player and finds the strategy assigned to it and its nearest neighbour.
+Depending on these strategies, its energy $E$ is determined. \item We determine the difference in energy $\Delta E_i$ if the focal player had chosen another strategy while keeping the strategy of its nearest neighbour fixed. \item Flip strategy of focal player [Hawk/Provide to Dove/free-ride or vice versa] according to probability given by the Fermi function $1/(1+e^{\beta \Delta E_i})$\cite{altrock,bladon}. \item Go to process 2 (repeat, say, 10000 times). \item Calculate the difference between the fraction of cooperators and defectors. \end{enumerate} We can see that probability of flipping increases when $\Delta E_i$ decreases, i.e., the lesser the energy difference, the greater the probability of flipping.
+The reason for minimizing energy is for the system to reach equilibrium at the lowest energy state.
+Historically, mathematicians were concerned with dynamical processes that could explain the distribution of strategies among a population.
+For example, Ref.~\cite{altrock} studies evolutionary dynamics for well-mixed populations (where every player interacts with every other player) and how it converges to homogeneous states (where all players assume the same strategy) using recursion equations.
+Ref.~\cite{bladon} approaches evolutionary dynamics again for a well-mixed population using replicator dynamics modified to allow for mutations and additional conversion rates of strategy happening over time due to reproduction and death occurring at a rate dependent on reproductive fitness.
+Comparatively, our model is much simpler since we are not interested in dynamical processes; instead, we use equilibrium statistical mechanics to study a system where interaction between players is limited to between nearest neighbours in a $1D$ chain.
+However, we will be using the Fermi function for our Agent-based simulation, which is common to both of these papers, which they use to show microscopic transition rates in strategies by the players.
+The Python 3 code for the Agent-based simulation of the Hawk-Dove and Public Goods game is given in Appendix A. In the following two sections, we will utilize each analytical model to understand the social dilemmas in the thermodynamic limit and compare them to the Agent-based method.